 You will not be paid for allowing us to collect and store your biospecimen and data.
-You will not receive financial or other compensation, should findings resulting from the research on your biospecimen become commercially valuable.
-Your biospecimen stored in the biobank of Hannover Medical School is the property of the CPS-R01 of the German Society of Pediatric Oncology and Hematology.
-You authorize the registry to use your data for research purposes.
-Your specimen and data will not be sold.
+You will not receive financial or other compensation should findings resulting from the research on your biospecimen become commercially valuable.
+By providing biospecimen for storing in the Biobank of Hannover Medical School they become the property of the CPS-R01 registry of the German Society of Pediatric Oncology and Hematology..
+Specimen and data will only be used for research purposes and will not be sold.
 However, the biobank can ask researchers for an expense allowance for providing specimen to collaborating researchers.